-From the very start of the art of cinema there has been a synergistic relationship between technology and movies.
-Usually this mostly impacted the way films were made but of late there has been a profound change in how films are presented to the audience.
-With the internet more people have the opportunity to discover little Independent gems that previously would only be known to diehard fans of the Indy or foreign film circuit.
-Now, there is an increased availability of these films to the general public and the major studios find they have some stiff competition on their hands.
-Indy films have been taking over as demonstrated by big box office and major awards for Indy darlings such as "Little Miss Sunshine’, ‘Sideways’, and ‘Juno’.
+From the very start of the art of cinema, there has been a synergistic relationship between technology and movies.
+Usually, this mostly impacted the way films were made but of late there has been a profound change in how films are presented to the audience.
+With the internet, more people can discover little Independent gems that previously would only be known to diehard fans of the Indy or foreign film circuit.
+Now, there is increased availability of these films to the public, and the major studios find they have some stiff competition on their hands.
+Indy films have been taking over as demonstrated by big box office and major awards for Indy darlings such as "Little Miss Sunshine’, ‘Sideways,’ and ‘Juno.’
 These humble yet brilliant movies have shown you don’t need a huge budget to make a great film.
 In the last Academy Awards yet another Indy swept the evening; ‘Slumdog Millionaire’ and it richly deserved every accolade and dollar it received.
-This movie embodies all that I wonderful about independent films; it is imaginative, artistic, and crafted with a combination of love and expert craftsmanship.
+This movie embodies all that I wonder about independent films; it is imaginative, artistic, and crafted with a combination of love and expert craftsmanship.
 The film was created on a relatively small budget of some $15 million and took in a staggering $360 million to date.
 More important than the financial success is the degree of excellence this film achieves.
 ‘Slumdog’ is the rare film that can blend numerous genres and succeed in each category.
-While predominately a romance the elements of mystery, drama and suspense with the perfect touch of social consciousness.
-There is a serious message here but it never overshadows the pure entertainment you will derive from this film.
+While predominately a romance the elements of mystery, drama, and suspense with the perfect touch of social consciousness.
+There is a serious message here, but it never overshadows the pure entertainment you will derive from this film.

 The fundamental stylistic choices employed here are brilliant.
 The approach is fresh and imaginative providing one of the most satisfying films I have seen in a long while.
 Films like this typically come around just when society is experiencing difficult times.
-With the economy at the lowest levels in several decades audiences need a good old fashion feel good flick and this one certainly delivers.
-It is also far more than a light distraction; it tackles social issues that make some of our problems pale in comparison helping us here in the States to feel better about our own troubles.
-The film ends with a Bollywood inspired dance number, the Oscar winning best song,’ ‘Jai Ho’.
+With the economy at the lowest levels in several decades, audiences need a good old fashion feel-good flick, and this one certainly delivers.
+It is also far more than a light distraction; it tackles social issues that make some of our problems pale in comparison helping us here in the States to feel better about our troubles.
+The film ends with a Bollywood inspired dance number, the Oscar-winning best song,’ ‘Jai Ho.’
 The film employs the talents of some children from the actual Mumbai slums.
-This not only adds an amazing degree of realism to the production but it allows these young people their own way to a better life.
+This not only adds an amazing degree of realism to the production, but it allows these young people their way to a better life.
 The film is paced to near perfection always engaging the audience.
-One caveat though; there are sub titles.
+One caveat though; there are subtitles.
 Thankfully they are presented in such a fashion that they are fun to watch.
 This was one of those movies that appear to come out of nowhere and dominates the award season.
-In this particular case the plethora of accolades are well deserved.
+In this case, the plethora of well deserved. accolades